yingweiwo

 Additional Infomation

-GRP78 (Glucose-regulated protein, 78 kDa) is a key regulator of ER (endoplasmic reticulum) stress signaling.
-Cancer cells are highly proliferative and have high demand for protein synthesis and folding, which results in significant stress on the ER.
-To respond to ER stress and maintain cellular homeostasis, cells activate the unfolded protein response (UPR) that promotes either survival or apoptotic death.
-Cancer cells utilize the UPR to promote survival and growth.
-In this study, we describe the discovery of a series of novel hydroxyquinoline GRP78 inhibitors.
-A representative analog, YUM70, inhibited pancreatic cancer cell growth in vitro and showed in vivo efficacy in a pancreatic cancer xenograft model with no toxicity to normal tissues.
-YUM70 directly bound GRP78 and inactivated its function, resulting in ER stress-mediated apoptosis.
-A YUM70 analog conjugated with BODIPY show co-localization of the compound with GRP78 in the ER.
-Moreover, a YUM70-PROTAC (PROteolysis TArgeting Chimera) was synthesized to force degradation of GRP78 in pancreatic cancer cells.
-YUM70 showed a strong synergistic cytotoxicity with topotecan and vorinostat.
-Together, our study demonstrates that YUM70 is a novel inducer of ER stress with preclinical efficacy as a monotherapy or in combination with topoisomerase and HDAC inhibitors in pancreatic cancer.[1]
+GRP78 (glucose regulatory protein, 78 kDa) is a key regulator of endoplasmic reticulum (ER) stress signaling.
+Cancer cells have strong proliferative capacity and a high demand for protein synthesis and folding, leading to significant stress on the ER.
+To cope with ER stress and maintain cellular homeostasis, cells activate the unfolded protein response (UPR), thereby promoting cell survival or apoptosis.
+Cancer cells utilize the UPR to promote their survival and growth.
+This study describes the discovery of a series of novel hydroxyquinoline GRP78 inhibitors.
+One representative analog, YUM70, inhibited the growth of pancreatic cancer cells in vitro and demonstrated in vivo efficacy in a pancreatic cancer xenograft model, with no toxicity to normal tissues.
+YUM70 directly binds to and inactivates GRP78, leading to ER stress-mediated apoptosis.
+Upon conjugation of the YUM70 analog with BODIPY, the compound showed co-localization with GRP78 in the ER.
+Furthermore, we synthesized a YUM70-PROTAC (proteolytic targeting chimera) to induce the degradation of GRP78 in pancreatic cancer cells.
+YUM70 exhibited strong synergistic cytotoxicity with topotecan and vorinostat.
+In summary, our study demonstrates that YUM70 is a novel endoplasmic reticulum stress inducer that can be used as a monotherapy or in combination with topoisomerase inhibitors and HDAC inhibitors in the preclinical treatment of pancreatic cancer.
+[1]

-In conclusion, we demonstrated that YUM70 treatment induces ER stress and triggers UPR by inhibiting GRP78.
-As a result, eIF2α is phosphorylated leading to the induction of CHOP and apoptosis in both cell culture and xenograft models.
-Importantly, YUM70 slowed tumor growth in a pancreatic cancer xenograft model.
-Although YUM70 is moderately effective as a single agent in pancreatic cancer, it can be safely combined with topotecan and vorinostat.
-YUM70 is an excellent tool compound to further interrogate the role of GRP78 inhibition in pancreatic cancer.
-Altogether, our study highlights GRP78 as a promising target to treat KRAS mutant pancreatic cancer and YUM70 as a novel anticancer agent that could be used in combination with select drugs to improve treatment efficacy and overcome drug resistance.[1]
+In summary, we demonstrated that YUM70 treatment induces endoplasmic reticulum stress and triggers UPR by inhibiting GRP78.
+As a result, eIF2α was phosphorylated, leading to the induction of CHOP and apoptosis, which was confirmed in both cell culture and xenograft models.
+Importantly, YUM70 slowed tumor growth in pancreatic cancer xenograft models.
+Although YUM70 has limited efficacy as a monotherapy for pancreatic cancer, it can be safely used in combination with topotecan and vorinostat.
+YUM70 is an excellent tool compound for further investigation into the role of GRP78 inhibition in pancreatic cancer.
+In summary, our study highlights GRP78 as a promising target for the treatment of KRAS-mutant pancreatic cancer, and YUM70 as a novel anticancer drug that can be used in combination with specific drugs to improve therapeutic efficacy and overcome drug resistance.
+[1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.